ulan/javascript-agent-memory/explainer.md

 ## Related Work

-- There was a [proposal](https://github.com/WICG/performance-memory/blob/master/explainer.md) to add a `performance.getMemoryEstimateUASpecific` API that measures process memory retained by the current JavaScript agent.
+- There is a [proposal](https://github.com/WICG/performance-memory/blob/master/explainer.md) to add a `performance.getMemoryEstimateUASpecific` API that measures process memory retained by the current JavaScript agent.
 The memory measurement is comprehensive and intended to account all resources: DOM nodes, graphics, web worker memory, etc.
 The authors list per-frame memory accounting as an explicit non-goal.
 The proposal is [is currently blocked](https://github.com/mozilla/standards-positions/issues/85#issuecomment-426382208) by information leak of opaque resources.